vaibhavhaswani/Intern_project/README.md

-A flask web app source I made for an internship selection
+A flask web app source I made for an internship.

 Their Scenario-